-This work is supported in part by the Department of Energy under Contract DE-AC52-07NA27344, award DE-

-FC02-06ER25768, and industry sponsors of the UCSC Systems Research Lab.
-We thank John May and Scott Brandt for their value feedback on this paper and Ethan L. Miler for his advice during the early stages of the work.
+This work is supported in part by the Department of Energy under Contract DE-AC52-07NA27344, award DE-FC02-06ER25768, and industry sponsors of the UCSC Systems Research Lab.
+We thank John May and Scott Brandt for their valuable feedback on this paper, Ethan L. Miller for his advice during the early stages of the work, and John Compton of LLNL for his guidance in the design of the query templates.